microsoft/onnxruntime-genai/examples/chat_app/README.md

 mv cuda-int4-rtn-block-32 models/cuda-int4/Phi-3-vision
 ```

-If you would like the app to discover your models, please create the following folder structure should look as the below:
+If you would like the app to discover your models, please create the following folder structure, with the `models` folder at the same level as `chat_app`, one folder containing a set of models, and the actual models below this.

 ```
 --chat_app